Imperial

 6. waste clean-up bags

-In Competitive Novice you will learn, proof, and work to perfect the AKC Novice exercises.
+In Competition Novice you will learn, proof, and work to perfect the AKC Novice exercises.
 There will be special focus on attention, footwork, and handling skills.

 To join this class, the dog